4115 Biological Sciences Building

 Research interest(s)/area of expertise

 The research interests in our group include those which have fascinated developmental biologists for ages.
 What are regulatory mechanisms which segregate cells into distinct fates?
 What molecular mechanisms drive cell morphogenesis?
 How is programmed cell death induced and mediated?
-What mechanisms induce and mediate quiescent / persistent states?
+What mechanisms induce and mediate quiescent/persistent states?
 What signaling strategies are employed to regulate complex behavior?
-How are individual regulatory pathways integrated into a signalling network?
+How are individual regulatory pathways integrated into a signaling network?

 Cell fate segregation